Mike Evans Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Recent Performances

-- In last week's matchup with the Jets, Evans caught four passes for 47 yards and scored one touchdown while being targeted seven times.
+- In last week's matchup with the Jets, Evans grabbed four passes for 47 yards and scored one touchdown while being targeted seven times.

-- Evans' stat line over his last three outings includes five grabs for 61 yards and one touchdown.
-He averaged 20.3 yards per game, and was targeted eight times.
+- Evans has five catches on eight targets for 61 yards and one touchdown over his last three games, averaging 20.3 yards per game.

 Evans' Tampa Bay Teammates